 If interchange ++ is too great a task for the merchant due to accounting needs there is a blending option available.
 With this option, you are charged the same price for every transaction, so it is less of a headache.
 However, you do lose transparency as you can not see what you are being charged for and if Interchange rates change there is no guarantee that your processor will pass on the savings.

 You can read the EU directive here if you would like more detailed information.

 What measures can you put in place to reduce the processing fees?

-Now that we have looked at what fees you will be charged, we can look at how you can go about reducing them.
+Now that we have looked at what fees you will be charged, we can look at how you can go about lowering credit card processing fees

 Transactions are generally cheaper if processed locally.
 This is when it's best to use a routing engine to send transactions to the best acquiring processor as this is the only way to benefit from local regulations and incentivised fees.

 Protect against fraud:

 By using a payment orchestration platform with a risk management engine you will be able to apply more stringent checks on cards.
 Set-up risk rules that automatically trigger 3DSecure for credit or debit card transactions.